-Bad GCSE results can make you feel awful, but they are definitely not the end of the world or your educational journey.
+Bad GCSE grades can make you feel awful, but they are definitely not the end of the world or your educational journey.
 Even if you received bad results for all of your subjects, there are still plenty of options available to you and we’re going to take a closer look at these here.

+If it’s a case of all your GCSE results are bad, then it’s time to look at what you want to do at University or work.
+What are the GCSE requirements for the Degree you want to do?
+Or for the promotion you want?
+Are the grades you hold in the needed subjects enough or do you need to look at re-sitting them.
 When it comes to getting a place on a Degree course, the main requirements for GCSEs is that you hold the core subjects and that you have good grades in those.
 So if you only got a D in your GCSE French and you’re looking to study Engineering, you don’t need to worry yourself.

 Do I have to put off Studying A-Levels while I Re-sit my GCSEs?

 Thankfully, no!
 But you will need to get creative with the way that you carry on with your studies.
 If your chosen school or college won’t allow you to move on to studying A-Levels due to your GCSEs results, then you may have to look at studying the A-Levels you want online.
 That way, you can re-sit your GCSEs at the same time as continuing your studies at A-Level.

 Alternatively, if you can progress onto your A-Levels still, but need to get better grades in your GCSEs, then you can enrol to study the GCSEs with an online college and study for those alongside studying your A-Levels.
 Again, meaning you can up your grades and continue your studying without having to delay your learning.